 This form of Vajrayogini has the appearance of a dakini, her legs in a dancing posture, holding a sword or a flaying knife (missing here) in her right hand and a skull cup in the other.
 There should be a sow’s head sticking out of her own.
 She has a khatvanga resting on her left arm and is adorned with a garland of freshly severed human heads, a five-skull crown, Chinese-style jewellery and celestial scarf.
 There is a small buddha at the top of her orange flaming hair.
 She stands on a human corpse.
 Vajravarahi is the consort of Chakrasamvara.

-Chakrasamvara is rarely represented on his own.
+Chakrasamvara is rarely depicted on his own.
 This form has four heads, 2 legs, 12 arms.
 The hands crossed over his heart hold a thunderbolt and a bell (vajra and ghanta).
 His other hands hold the ends of an elephant hide behind his head, a flaying knife and a skull cup, an axe and a folded lasso, a trident and a staff (khatvanga), drums and severed heads.
 He is adorned with a skull crown, elaborate Chinese-style jewellery inlaid with turquoise, two animal skins around his waist, a belt with raining-jewel pendants.
 Each face has a third eye and bared fangs, the hair is gathered into a chignon topped with a gold finial.
 He stands on two victims (missing here).